 - Email: email@example.com

-Despite being a seafood restaurant, Tung Lok Seafood offers a dim sum lunch buffet.
+Despite being a seafood restaurant, Tung Lok Seafood also offers a dim sum lunch buffet.
 With 45 different dishes to choose from, you’ll definitely be spoilt for choice.
 There’s even free-flow salmon sashimi!

 Signature dishes here include the Crispy Fish Skin with Salted Egg Yolk, Boiled Pork Dumpling with Tom Yum Soup and Spicy Sauce, and Pan-fried Carrot Cake with Sausage in Spicy X.O.
 Sauce.